What is Swedish/Relaxation Massage?

 Back in the 19th century, when it was developed by Swedish physiologist Per Henrik Ling, Swedish massage was called "Medical Gymnastics".
 When it got to Europe, it was renamed "Swedish Movements" and then "the Swedish Movement Cure" when it arrived in the U.S. in 1858.
 These days, people just call it Swedish massage.

 How Does Swedish/Relaxation Massage Work?

 Traditionally, Swedish massage involves the whole body.
-The therapist starts on either the back or the stomach and flip over at the halfway point.
-If there is a particular concern like a tight neck, the therapist can spend more time working in this area.
-Also, the therapist can adjust the pressure from light, medium, or firm depending on the client's preferences.
+The therapist starts on either the back or the stomach and then flips over at the halfway point.
+If there is a particular concern like a tight neck, the therapist can spend more time working on this area.
+Also, the therapist can adjust the pressure from light, medium to firm depending on the client's preferences.

-Most full-body Swedish massage, the expectation is that the client is appropriately undressed.
-However, it will be up to him or her if he or she wants to keep the underwear on.
-The therapist will drape a sheet over the body, which they will adjust as they massage the client.
-In addition, therapist uses lotion or oil to allow smoother strokes.
+In most full-body Swedish massage sessions, the client is expected to undress to their level of comfort.
+However, they may opt to keep their underwear on.
+The therapist will drape a sheet over the client's body and only uncovers the part that needs to be worked on.
+In addition, the therapist uses lotion or oil to allow smoother strokes.

 The following are the sequence of techniques typically used in Swedish massage: